Skip to main content

 Practical Details

 Inaba is at 20920 Hawthorne Blvd, Torrance, CA 90503, which puts it squarely in the South Bay rather than the Westside.
 If you are coming from Santa Monica or Culver City, factor in 30 to 45 minutes depending on traffic.
 Booking difficulty is rated easy, which means you do not need to plan weeks out the way you would at Sushi Kaneyoshi or Hayato.
 That accessibility is part of the value proposition: you can decide on a Tuesday to go Friday without the reservation scramble that defines the top-tier omakase circuit.
-Price range is not confirmed in our data, so verify directly before going , but the South Bay location and the non-luxury-hotel setting generally suggest pricing below the $300-plus-per-head omakase counters in downtown or West Hollywood.
+Price range is not confirmed in our data, so verify directly before going, but the South Bay location and the non-luxury-hotel setting generally suggest pricing below the $300-plus-per-head omakase counters in downtown or West Hollywood.

-For solo diners, a sushi counter format is almost always the right call, and Inaba fits that use case well.
+For solo diners, a sushi counter format is almost always the right call, Inaba fits that use case well.
 If you are coming as a group, call ahead to confirm seat availability and configuration, as counter seating limits party sizing at most sushi restaurants of this type.
 Dress code is casual to smart-casual for the South Bay context; nothing here signals a jacket requirement.
-Hours are not confirmed in our data , verify before visiting, as sushi-focused restaurants in this category often close one or two days mid-week.
+Hours are not confirmed in our data, verify before visiting, as sushi-focused restaurants in this category often close one or two days mid-week.

 For Returning Visitors

 If you have already been to Inaba once, the question is how it fits into a wider LA sushi rotation.
 The South Bay has a cluster of serious counters worth knowing: Sushi Inaba and Echigo sit nearby in the broader LA sushi geography, while Go's Mart, Hamasaku, and Kusano offer points of comparison across different neighborhoods and price tiers.
 Inaba's consistent OAD placement suggests it belongs in any serious rotation, not as a novelty visit but as a counter you return to across seasons.
-For global context on what serious sushi looks like at the leading of the format, Harutaka in Tokyo and Sushi Shikon in Hong Kong are the reference points worth knowing.
+For global context on what serious sushi looks like at the top of the format, Harutaka in Tokyo and Sushi Shikon in Hong Kong are the reference points worth knowing.

 The Honest Case Against

-The location will deter some diners, and that is a legitimate factor.
+The location will deter some diners, that is a legitimate factor.
 If you are already based on the Westside and have access to strong sushi options closer to home, the Torrance drive needs to be worth it for you specifically.
-The OAD ranking makes the case that it is , but no price data, no confirmed hours, and no booking platform in our current record means you will need to do a small amount of due diligence before going.
+The OAD ranking makes the case that it is, but no price data, no confirmed hours, no booking platform in our current record means you will need to do a small amount of due diligence before going.
 This is not a venue you can book through an app at midnight.
 For broader LA dining planning, see our full Los Angeles restaurants guide, and if you are building a full trip, our Los Angeles hotels guide, bars guide, wineries guide, and experiences guide cover the rest.
 For comparison with other American fine dining destinations at a similar critical tier, Le Bernardin in New York, The French Laundry in Napa, Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, Smyth in Chicago, and Emeril's in New Orleans are all worth cross-referencing on Pearl.

 Frequently Asked Questions